Ireland for International Business..

 o Can be used effectively in EU VAT triangulation situations-

-An Irish agency company is formed to operate as a agent for a principal company-the two companies sign an agreement which specifies the terms of the agreement between them.
+An Irish Agency Company is formed to operate as a agent for a principal company-the two companies sign an agreement which specifies the terms of the agreement between them.
 In effect the Irish company acts as a fiduciary or trading agent for the principal company and will conduct sales and purchases on an international basis.

-All business and sales is then conducted in the name of the Irish company, but on behalf of the principal company.
+All business and sales is then conducted in the name of the Irish Agency Company, but on behalf of the principal company.
 The customer enters into a contract with the Irish company, is invoiced by them and pays the invoices into the bank account of the Irish company.
 Income is then remitted to the principal company by the Irish company after deduction of an agreed commission.
 The Irish company is managed and controlled in accordance with the Irish Companies Office requirements by the company’s officers, as is the bank account of the Irish company.

 It should be noted that the Irish company cannot trade within Ireland or with any Irish businesses.